greatecho/ImageMatch/README.md

 Approach -
-Look into which libraries handle image processing in python, Choose the compatible library,
-How does the selected library handle images, Pros/cons.
+Look into which libraries handle image processing in python, Choose the compatible library, How does the selected library handle images, refer documentation.